humdrumcomet/LaTeXAdvancedWorkshop-Extras/README.md

 3. [catchfilebetweentags]()
 4. [animate]()
 5.

-Part of the benefit of this is that large blocks are contained in external files and can be reused in other documents.
+Part of the benefit of breaking apart the code in this way is that large blocks are contained in external files and can be reused in other documents.
 This includes things like the preamble, equations, glossary terms, symbols, constants, tables, images, and pretty well whatever else you want.
+In addition to this, subpart like tikz figures can be compiled independently to check that they work as desired before having to compile the entire document.
-In addition to this, the document use luaLaTeX, a developing tool that exposes the underlying TeX code via the scripting language lua.
+The document also use luaLaTeX, a developing tool that exposes the underlying TeX code via the scripting language lua.
 This opens up some very interesting possibilities because while TeX is itself turing complete, it is a challenging language to code in and may leave some missing some features of modern languages.

-Its also setup to be nothing but relative paths, so that if you're synchronizing a folder across multiple devices, this won't create an issue.
+Its also setup to use nothing but relative paths, so that if you're synchronizing a folder across multiple devices, this won't create an issue.

 ### Requirements
 #### Main